mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 I taught him the secrets to unlocking shiny web apps that his organization can use.

-And, I taught him the hidden way to scale time series to 1,000's of forecasts in minutes.
+And, I taught him the hidden way to scale time series to 1000's of forecasts in minutes.

-Then,
+Then, Mohana simply applied what I taught him to his company.

+## Now he's a Lead Data Scientist

+Mohana kept repeating.
+He kept growing.

+Today he's now the Lead Data Scientist at Money View, one of the fastest growing startups in India.
+And they are about to grow even faster with the [$75-Million Series D round](https://www.crunchbase.com/organization/money-view/company_financials) of investment they just received.

+And, this is what I live for.
+Seeing my students succeed like this.

+But that's just one case.
+I couldn't possibly duplicate it could I?

+Let's see.

 # 5. Case Study: How one data scientist saved his company $5M per year